Union Station (Ogden, Utah): The Ogden Union Railway & Depot Company

 This original depot location proved not to be very well-suited for a passenger rail hub.
 Local newspapers complained about, among other things, the need to walk a quarter-mile of wood boardwalk over swampy ground to reach the station.
-So the Union Pacific and Central Pacific launched a jointly-owned terminal railroad company, the Ogden Union Railway & Depot Co.
+So the UP and CP launched a jointly owned terminal railroad company, the Ogden Union Railway & Depot Co.
 (OUR&D), to oversee the construction and operation of a new Union Station.
 Completed in 1889, this new structure was designed in the Romanesque Revival style, with a large clock tower in the center.
 Considerably larger than the original station and constructed of brick, it held 33 hotel rooms, a restaurant, barbershop, and other conveniences for travelers.
 In 1923, a fire that began in a hotel room destroyed the station's interior and left the walls and clock tower in a fragile state.
-No deaths or injuries were reported, and work continued inside the first floor to some extent, but construction on a new building did not start until a stone from the clock tower fell and struck a railroad clerk, killing him instantly.
+A telephone operator continued to work in the building while it was aflame to warn as many people as possible to evacuate the building.
+Due to her efforts, no deaths or injuries occurred, and work continued inside the first floor to some extent, but construction on a new building did not start until a stone from the clock tower fell and struck a railroad clerk.
+He was severely injured, and died on the way to a nearby hospital.
 Originally, the OUR&D planned to rebuild the station to its original design, but the accident reversed this decision and a new design was proposed by John and Donald Parkinson, architects of the Caliente Depot in Nevada and the Kelso Depot in California.